typelevel/cats-effect/docs/tutorial.md

 they are not trivial to work with.
 For example, if there is an error in a fiber the `join` call to that fiber will _not_ hint it, it will just 'swallow' the error.
 Also, the other fibers will keep running unaware of what happened.
-Cats-effect 3 provides additional `joinWith` or `joinWithNever` methods to make sure at least that the error is promoted and give us a chance to deal with it.
+Cats Effect provides additional `joinWith` or `joinWithNever` methods to make sure at least that the error is promoted and give us a chance to deal with it.
 Unfortunately this is a complex task, as when we handle the error from a fiber we must also consider if we should at least cancel the other running fibers.
 We